 B. Size tolerances

-For all classes: a total tolerance of 10 per cent, by number or weight, of grapefruit and pummelos corresponding to the size immediately below and/or above that (or those, in the case of the combination of three sizes) mentioned on the package is allowed
+For all classes: a total tolerance of 10 per cent, by number or weight, of grapefruit and pummelos corresponding to the size immediately below and/or above that (or those, in the case of the combination of three sizes) mentioned on the package is allowed.

 In any case, the tolerance of 10 per cent applies only to fruit not smaller than 67 mm for grapefruit and hybrids and 98 mm for pummelos and hybrids.

-Remark by South Africa: Retain this sentence as there is currently an allowance for minimum size.

 V. Provisions concerning presentation

 A. Uniformity